Unilever PLC (UL) Shares Down Despite Recent Market Volatility

 UL’s Market Performance

-UL stock saw a decrease of -3.56% in the past week, with a monthly decline of -3.98% and a quarterly a decrease of 1.69%.
-The volatility ratio for the week is 0.80%, and the volatility levels for the last 30 days are 0.76% for Unilever PLC (UL).
-The simple moving average for the last 20 days is -4.21% for UL’s stock, with a simple moving average of 6.15% for the last 200 days.
+UL stock saw a decrease of -2.86% in the past week, with a monthly decline of -5.64% and a quarterly a decrease of 2.07%.
+The volatility ratio for the week is 0.85%, and the volatility levels for the last 30 days are 0.78% for Unilever PLC (UL)..
+The simple moving average for the past 20 days is -5.42% for UL’s stock, with a 3.96% simple moving average for the past 200 days.

 Stock Fundamentals for UL